 iii.
-Obtaining Information on the Purpose and Intended Nature of the Business Relationship - One of the requirements of CDD requires that ais for subject person understandspersons to understand why a prospective customer is seeking to acquire a specific service or product from the samethem.
+Obtaining Information on the Purpose and Intended Nature of the Business Relationship - One of the requirements of CDD is for subject persons to understand why a prospective customer is seeking to acquire a specific service or product from them.
 Within the context of the remote gaming sector, the purpose behind the opening of a gaming account is quite self-evident and, limitedly to this aspect, it is not required that licensees obtain any additional information from their customers.